Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ### A Stable Home

+Let's work backwards to find the equivalent list of things that a student would need to get an A on an exam.

 I have been a resource cursed person.

 Finding early and middle education easy is not naturaly amenable to developing functioning governing institutions. (legacy businesses that do not or can not innovate)